AnjaliSandip/FastIceFlo/README.md

 | 2e7 | ?? |

 Step 3: Run "runme.m" script (located in PIG and JKS folders) <br>
-Step 4: Generate the bin file, in the MATLAB command window type `md=solve(md,'Stressbalance')`
+Step 4: To generate the bin file, in the MATLAB command window type `md=solve(md,'Stressbalance')`

+# Running scripts
+To perform the numerical experiments described in the pre-print, Step 1: clone or download this repository.
+Step 2: compile the `ssa_fem_pt.cu` routine on a system hosting an Nvidia Tesla V100 GPU `nvcc -arch=sm_70 -O3 -lineinfo   ssa_fem_pt.cu  -Ddmp=$damp -Dstability=$vel_rela -Drela=$visc_rela`
+Step 3: Run it (`./a.out`)